pratyakshm/pratyakshm.com/content/about.md

 Find me on [LinkedIn](https://www.linkedin.com/in/pratyakshm), [GitHub](https://github.com/pratyakshm), [Twitter](https://twitter.com/pratyakshm_), [Instagram](https://instagram.com/_pratyakshm), and [Telegram](https://t.me/pratyakshm).

-If you like what I do, you may donate to me via UPI: `pratyakshm.p@oksbi`.
+If you like what I do, you may donate to me via UPI: `reallypratyaksh@axl`.
 Alternatively, you can also donate using PayPal: paypal.me/pratyakshm.